HVA-FRC-3824/AndroidLearning/Project_3_-_Custom_Views/Custom Views - Part 3.md

 ![image](../Images/wildrank_2015_2.png)

 Your goal for this assignment is to create an app, where the user can enter an arbitrary number of matches and for each match enter an arbitrary number of stacks.
-For each stack they need to be able to put in number of totes (0-6), whether there was a container on top, and whether there was a noodle in it.
+For each stack they need to be able to put in a number of totes (0-6), whether there was a container on top, and whether there was a noodle in it.
 These can span multiple activities if needed.
 If you want to be fancy you can also have them input if the container was upright or on its side and have that displayed differently.

-The inputs you should be able to handle already, since you completed all the other projects.
+The inputs you should be able to handle already.
 For the display there are a couple things you will need.
 The first are `Paints`.
 These will control the color of any drawn shapes.
-The other is an onDraw method.
+The other is an `onDraw` method.

 ```java
 @Override